 Issues with drainage pipe are easy to fix because it is located at the exterior of the system.
 The hose usually get clogged due to the accumulation of food particles.
 You need to remove it from the dishwasher and the sink to clean it thoroughly.
 When you are done with removing the debris, attach the hose back, and see if the water drains.
 This problem rarely requires a replacement.

-Fist of all you should know if the disposer is recently installed with your dishwasher or not.
+First of all, you should know if the disposer is recently installed with your dishwasher or not.
 There are different solutions for both the new and old disposers.

 Talking about the old disposer, it is easy to remove the debris accumulated inside it.
 You need to simply remove the hose from the disposer to expose the fittings inside of it.
 Now, clean the fitting inside the garbage disposer and also wash off the ending part of the drainage hose (that is attached to the disposer).
 After cleaning the parts, reconnect the hose and disposer and you are ready to go.

-In the new disposers that are installed recently, you must check the plug inside it.
-Manufacturers fit a plus inside the disposers to make then secure while they are not attached to the unit.
+In the new disposers that are installed recently, you must check the plug inside them.
+Manufacturers fit a plus inside the disposers to make them secure while they are not attached to the unit.
 During the installation, it is possible that you might have forgotten about removing the plug.
 If this is the case then you must remove the plus.

 You can watch the detailed illustrations available on the internet or get the services of a professional to help you negotiate all the above-mentioned problems.
 Check out some dishwasher detergent for hard water.